PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-06 06:47:27
+Last updated: 2024-04-06 06:48:00
-Random Quote: To be a scientist is to be naive. - Valery Legasov
+Random Quote: Jane Goodall had to go to Africa to study the apes.
+I just had to go to dinner. - Sheldon Cooper